 We remained committed to our strategy of participating in all segments of the Aerospace market including air transport, business jets, general aviation, helicopters and simulators.
-We remain focused on the defense market segments as well.
+We remain focused on the defence market segments as well.
 By addressing all market segments, which move on their business cycles, FTG should have a more stable revenue stream as these business cycles occur.
-For 2021 this would have been very effective as the air transport market was down, but unfortunately we also saw a 70%+ drop in our simulator products business and the combination of these two events made for a tough year.